krober10nd/SeismicMesh/benchmarks/README.md

     * a comparison in cell quality.
     * a comparison of dihedral angle distributions.

-where cell quality is defined as d * circumcircle_radius / incircle_radius (where d is 3 for tetrahedra).
+where cell quality is defined as d * circumcircle_radius / incircle_radius (where d is 2 for triangles and 3 for tetrahedra).
 The value is between 0 and 1, where 1 is a perfectly symmetrical simplex.

 Benchmarks
 ----------